microsoft/HealthyCountryAI/README.md

 * ubir-kunumeleng
 * ubir-wurrkeng

-Then by the YYY-MM-DD-HHMM the collection occured, for example -
+...then by the YYY-MM-DD-HHMM the collection occurred, for example:

 * 2019-04-03-1050

-Two functions are triggered by the successful upload of each photo.
+Two functions are triggered by the successful upload of each photo:

-Function 1.
-Split regions
+<i>Function 1: Split regions</i>

-The first function splits each photograph into 120 tiles and uploads the tiled images to seasonal projects in custom vision.au for labeling.
-If a project doesn’t exist, a new customvision.ai project is automatically created using the site-season-type combination described above.
-End users can then open customvision.ai and label animals (object detection) or habitat(classification) to train the model.
-As more labels are accumulated for each model users should train the model and publish the new results to improve accuracy.
+The first function splits each photograph into 120 tiles and uploads the tiled images to seasonal projects in Custom Vision for labeling.
+If a project doesn't exist, a new Custom Vision project is automatically created using the site-season-type combination described above.
+End users can then open Custom Vision and label animals (object detection) or habitat (classification) to train the model.
+As more labels are accumulated for each model, users should train the model and publish the new results to improve accuracy.

-Function 2.
-Score regions.
-The second function has three elements.
+<i>Function 2: Score regions</i>
-Firstly it resizes the high resolution images (5472x3648) and saves a smaller (1024x768) version of the photo with the same name to support quicker rendering on the powerBI dashboard.

-The function then uses the available models in customvision.ai to score each tile for dominant habitat type (classification) and animal (object detection).
+This function first resizes the high-resolution images (5472 &times; 3648) and saves a smaller (1024 &times; 768) version of the photo with the same name to support quicker rendering on the PowerBI dashboard.
+The function then uses the available models in Custom Vision to score each tile for dominant habitat type (classification) and animal (object detection).
 The scores are written out to an SQL database with associated covariates that allow subsequent filtering and analytics in Power BI.
 In this system a link to a SAS URL for each image is written to the database to provide a direct link back to the photographs using survey date as the key.

 # AI/ML models

-Here we have implemented three models, classification, object detection (using customvision.ai) and semantic segmentation (Azure Machine Learning Services).
-This approach requires users to train models by identifying objects in the photos through labelling features of interest.
-It is important to note that there is no fixed number of labels required to train the models.
-In this project we found that once 2000 images were labelled the accuracy of the models (the ability of the model to accuractely predict habitat type and animals) greatly increased and the labelling task become faster and easier.
-In customvision.ai once you have completed the initial labelling task the models are trained allowing predictions to be displayed on the untagged images.
+Here we have implemented three models: classification, object detection (using Custom Vision) and semantic segmentation (using Azure Machine Learning Service).
+This approach requires users to train models to identify objects in the photos by labelling features of interest.
+There is no fixed number of labels required to train the models, but we found that once 2000 images were labelled, the accuracy of the models greatly increased and the labelling task became faster and easier.
+In Custom Vision, once you have completed the initial labelling task, the models are trained, allowing predictions to be displayed on the untagged images.
 The user can then confirm or reject the predicted label and add any missed features.

-# CustomVision.ai models
+## Custom Vision models

 ### Habitat

 For the habitat model, we scored the dominant habitat type for each tile by season and site.
-We greatly reduced the complexity of the labelling task by limiting the labels to broad habitat types, with more detail provided for our target species, para grass, including a “dead para grass” label which directly relates to the management goals of the rangers and Traditional Owners.
-We chose to label 8 broad habitat categories;
+We greatly reduced the complexity of the labelling task by limiting the labels to broad habitat types, with more detail provided for our target species, para grass, including a "dead para grass" label which directly relates to the management goals of the rangers and Traditional Owners.
+We chose to label eight broad habitat categories;

 * Para grass
 * Water
-* Dense Para-grass
+* Dense para-grass
-* Dead Para-grass
+* Dead para-grass
 * Bare ground
 * Other grass
 * Lily
 * Tree

-We use a single tag per image using a classification model.
+We use a single tag per image for our classification model.
 This required subject matter experts, in this case researchers who had a good knowledge of the visual characteristics of para grass compared with other native species from aerial photos.
-Using this method it was necessary make decisions about which habitat type was dominant, reducing the complexity of the labelling task but also reducing the detail of the results and leading to difficult labelling decisions in tiles that had diverse habait characteristic, e.g equal parts water, bare ground and paragrass.
+Using this method, it was necessary make decisions about which habitat type was dominant, reducing the complexity of the labelling task but also reducing the detail of the results and leading to difficult labelling decisions in tiles that had diverse habitat characteristics, e.g equal parts water, bare ground, and paragrass.

 ### Animal

-For the habitat model subject matter experts (researchers with deep knowledge of vertebrate species in the region) labeled all vertebrate species that were easily identified in the tiles.
-The focus species, magpie geese, was easily separated from other species so there was a very high confidence in these labels.
-Other species, such as egrets and spoon bills, were less distinct (from 60m) and were lumped into one category, egrets, which included all white birds.
+For the animal model, subject matter experts (researchers with deep knowledge of vertebrate species in the region) labelled all vertebrate species that were easily identified in the tiles.
+The focus species &ndash; magpie geese &ndash; was easily separated from other species, so there was a very high confidence in these labels.
+Other species, such as egrets and spoon bills, were less distinct (from 60m) and were lumped into one category &ndash; egrets &ndash; which included all white birds.
 Several other species had very few individuals (<15 labels) and these were excluded.
-Labels were dominated by magpie geese and egrets, the remaining species were sparse.
+Labels were dominated by magpie geese and egrets; the remaining species were sparse.
 Species labels include:

 * Goose
 * Egret
 * Crocodile
 * Stork
 * Darter (<15 labels)
-* kite (<15 labels)
+* Kite (<15 labels)

-#  How to Label Data
+# How to label data for segmentation

-Semantic segmentation requires categories to be outlined using polygons for each category visbile in a image.
-For this project we trialled two labelling tools, VOTT and LabelBox.
+Semantic segmentation requires categories to be outlined using polygons for each category visible in a image.
+For this project, we trialled two labelling tools: VoTT and LabelBox.

-### VOTT user experience.
+## VoTT user experience

-Training data (aerial photographs of the study area) can be accessed locally through creating a connection to files stored on a PC or through a cloud connection to online storage.
+Training data (aerial photographs of the study area) can be accessed locally by creating a connection to files stored on a PC or through a connection to online storage.
-In this project we created a project linked to Azure blob storage containers requiring a SAS token to be generated.

-The labelling experience in VOTT is not well suited to labelling heterogenous natural systems characterised by complex overlapping features.
-This system is better suited to labelling well defined categorical data such as buildings, cars and signs.
+The labelling experience in VOTT is not well-suited to labelling heterogenous natural systems characterised by complex overlapping features; VoTT system is better suited to labelling well-defined categorical data such as buildings, cars and signs.
 In natural systems there are gradual changes between habitat features and significant heterogeneity within categories.
-For example, a common labelling experience involved categorising a continous ground layer of dense para grass (label 1) interspersed with trees and shrubs (category 2), other grass (category 3) growing through some areas dominated by para grass(category 4) with small depressions holding water (category 5) and other large sections of open water some of which had varying denisty of emergent vegetation (all lumped into category 5) or predominantly water lily (category 6).
+For example, a common labelling experience involved categorising a continuous ground layer of dense para grass (label 1) interspersed with trees and shrubs (category 2), other grass (category 3) growing through some areas dominated by para grass(category 4) with small depressions holding water (category 5) and other large sections of open water some of which had varying density of emergent vegetation (all lumped into category 5) or predominantly water lily (category 6).
 In this context, VOTT does not allow overlapping regions meaning that smaller sections need to be labelled and joined with basic vector tools (vertices or rectangular polygons).
 If there are any overlapping regions the labels cannot be saved, and the entire label needs to be removed.
 VOTT will not allow any progression until all the regions are tagged which is very difficult to achieve in this use case.
 This method requires a substantial number of labels for each category, so the labelling experience and tools are very important to support rapid and accurate labelling.
 Due to the limitations for this use case listed above we did not use this tool for labelling.

-# VOTT interface showing overlapping labels that will cause an error.
+VOTT interface showing overlapping labels that will cause an error.

 ![](app/HealthyHabitat/Images/VOTT.PNG)